Anwar9Ibrahim/offlineRL_hopper/README.md

 All experiments are tracked using Weights & Biases.
 You can access the project dashboard [here](https://wandb.ai/anwar96ibrahim-student/offline-RL?nw=nwuseranwar96ibrahim).

+## my contributions

+I used in this [code](https://www.kaggle.com/code/mmdalix/openai-gym-mujoco-env-setup-and-training-2022) to set up the library. for the algorithm I read the [paper](https://arxiv.org/pdf/2110.06169), and checked multiple online resources, but in general it was all updated to suite this problem.

 ## Results

+to consider the environment solved it should achive in the testing phase a reward>= 3000.
-The performance of IQL on the Hopper environment has shown strong results, leveraging the high-quality expert data to achieve optimal control policies.
+The performance of IQL on the Hopper environment has shown strong results in the testing block "the last block in the code" you can see that it solved the "hopper-expert-v2" environment. leveraging the high-quality expert data to achieve optimal control policies.